zhengjunyao-work/arc24/docs/modeling/Iteration_16_next_steps.md

 The writing code approach seems more appealing and general, but it will involve more changes and I believe I should try at least a few weeks the strategy of creating synthetic data.

+Maybe the approaches are complementary, some tasks are easy to solve with code, others aren't.
+Maybe a first pass will try to solve the tasks with code, then solve the remaining tasks directly.

+The work to generate synthetic data could be reused to generate data to train a model to write python code solutions.

+Ryan generates around 8k solutions.
+My guess is that I could generate 1k solutions in the most optimistic setup.
+Thus fine-tuning is critical to have a higher quality model that doesn't need so many predictions.
+He uses a 30k token prompt, fine-tuning will remove that necessity.
+Revision is very important, having access to the output of the program and updating the solution.

 ## Results

 ## Conclusion